Most Americans Have Saved Very Little for Retirement

 Maximize Your Social Security Benefits

 First of all, the average retiree currently only gets about $1100 - $1200 in Social Security benefits.
 That does not need to be true for you.
-If you work until your full retirement age of about 66, you should be able to increase your retirement income to at least $1800, and perhaps as much as $2400, depending on your past earnings.
-If you are married, your spouse will be able to get at least half that amount, even if they never worked.
-Therefore, a couple could have an income from Social Security of about $2700 - $3600 a month, without a penny of interest income from savings.
+If you work until your full retirement age of about 66, you should be able to increase your retirement income to at least $1800 a month, and perhaps as much as $2500 a month, depending on your past earnings.
+If you are married, your spouse will be able to get at least half that amount, even if your spouse never worked.
+Therefore, even a single-income couple could have an income from Social Security of about $2700 - $3600 a month, without a penny of interest income from savings.